 We run classes in 6-8 week courses that avoid holidays, vacations, testing, and parent teacher conferences.
 Within the first six weeks, you may well be playing three and four chord songs, singing confidently, and sharing music with children.
 Most teachers take 1-2 GITC courses in a single school year.
 You can study with us for a year, take a year off, and come back.
 We’re always glad to see teachers return!

 You can also study anytime with Jessica online at www.jamplay.com/gitc.
-She teaches live there on Saturday mornings and also has 31 pre-recorded lessons based on the GITC method.
+She teaches live there on some Friday evenings, and she also has over 70 pre-recorded lessons based on the GITC method.
 There are over 50 other guitar instructors at jamplay.com, so once you are there, you’ll have access to unlimited learning opportunities.
 There is a small monthly charge for JamPlay, but it’s LOTS less expensive than taking private lessons.
 If you’d like to check it out, please go to www.jamplay.com/gitc and enter the code GITCFREE and you’ll get a free week to visit the site and check out the lessons and teachers.

 If after reading this welcome, making music in your classroom sounds good to you, please let us know by logging in, getting a password, and writing to Jessica at firstname.lastname@example.org to say hello.
 She’ll be back in touch to answer questions and help you find- or start- a program in your area.

 From all of us with GITC to you, welcome to our musical family!